 - Monitoring accounts receivables (A/R)

-A good credit team will help you watch invoices that go beyond payment terms closely

-and run aging reports.
+A good credit team will help you watch invoices that go beyond payment terms closely and run aging reports.

 - Collecting invoices

 Collection is a tricky business, but it does not have to be "pay me now or else!"
-A trained team can help get your money while not alienating customers as well as sending them reminders that their account is coming due to help them get ahead of it.
+A trained team can help get your money while not alienating customers.